Healthy Aging Alberta Systems Map

 What is the CBSS Systems Map?

 The CBSS Systems Map originated with an objective to map the senior serving sector beyond a geographical representation.
-This involved illustrating the breadth of senior serving organizations across the province and understanding the relationships these organizations have to one another, taking into consideration the kinds of services provided and the needs of older adults in community to understand the ecosystem in which these organizations operate.
-These relationships help to organize the sector, noting both connections and gaps in services at local, regional, and provincial levels.
+This involved illustrating the breadth of senior serving organizations across the province and understanding the relationships these organizations have with one another, taking into consideration the kinds of services provided and the needs of older adults in the community to understand the ecosystem in which these organizations operate.
+These relationships help organize the sector, noting connections and gaps in services at local, regional, and provincial levels.

-This high-level systems map demonstrates the benefit of mapping the system and how information in a map might be organized to better understand the complex relationships between organizations in the CBSS sector, and to support future planning within the sector.
+This high-level systems map demonstrates the benefit of mapping the system and how information in a map might be organized to understand better the complex relationships between organizations in the CBSS sector, and to support future planning within the sector.

 Systems mapping was identified as a key task after the What We Heard report was released in 2018 to understand and create a more coordinated sector.
-Further engagement with community affirmed the desire for the sector to better understand and organize the sector, with direct feedback collected through online engagement sessions and a survey distributed to over 2,000 contacts.
-This survey helped to build Phase 1 of the Systems Map through collecting descriptive information about organizations and their current partnerships and collaborations.
+Further engagement with the community affirmed the desire for the sector to better understand and organize the sector, with direct feedback collected through online engagement sessions and a survey distributed to over 2,000 contacts.
+This survey helped to build Phase 1 of the Systems Map by collecting descriptive information about organizations and their current partnerships and collaborations.

 Why should I use it?

-- Organizations are linked by their connection to each other, through partnerships and collaborations, and these connections are viewed within the map facilitating system navigation.
+- Organizations are linked by their connection to each other through partnerships and collaborations, and these connections are viewed within the map facilitating system navigation.

-- Organizations can use the map to identify gaps in services, perform a needs assessment, and expand upon program or service offerings either by themselves or by partnering with others.
+- Organizations can use the map to identify gaps in services, perform a needs assessment, and expand upon program or service offerings by themselves or by partnering with others.

 If you have questions or would like to add information to the CBSS Systems Map, please contact your Healthy Aging Alberta Regional Community Developer (RCD).

-- Angie Goredema, Northern Alberta RCD, angie.goredema@healthyagingalberta.ca
+- Michael Procinsky, Northern Alberta RCD, michael.procinsky@healthyagingalberta.ca

-- Jasmine Elniski, Edmonton RCD, jasmine.elniski@healthyagingalberta.ca
+- Amanda Harriman-Gojtan, Edmonton RCD, amanda.harriman-gojtan@healthyagingalberta.ca

-- Rebecca Aspden, Central Alberta RCD, rebecca.aspden@healthyagingalberta.ca
+- Apryl Webb - Central Alberta RCD Apryl.Webb@healthyagingalberta.ca

-- Marla Kailly, Calgary RCD, marla.kailly@healthyagingalberta.ca
+- Nara Fedozzi, Calgary RCD, Nara.fedozzi@healthyagingalberta.ca

 - Lauren Slavik, Southern Alberta RCD, lauren.slavik@healthyagingalberta.ca